 Most experts believe that humankind will never find a single addiction gene.
 As with other chronic diseases such as diabetes, heart disease, or hypertension, a person’s vulnerability to addiction is complex.
 Several factors determine the chances that someone will develop addiction at some point—including inherited, environmental, and behavioral factors.

 In the end, it matters less why a person develops addiction.
 What matters more is what should be done to help arrest the progress of the disease and reduce the horrific adverse effects it can have on the lives of the substance abuser and their entire family.
 Suppose you or someone you care about is struggling with a SUD manifesting as drug addiction or alcoholism.
 In that case, you and your family can get the help and hope you need by contacting Northpoint Recovery in Boise, Idaho.

-But genetics only tell part of the story when it comes to a person’s susceptibility to addiction.
-Besides genetics, other factors that influence that propensity include:
+Genetics only tell part of the story regarding a person’s susceptibility to addiction.
+Besides genetics, other factors that influence that propensity include the following.

 - Availability of drugs

 - Changes in social status

 It’s crucial to remember that addiction is a complex and multifaceted disease.
 The truth is that addiction has many causes, and there’s no single addiction gene, but the environment can play an essential role in its onset.

 These are the factors that are unique to the individual and their family situation, such as: